 If you’ve been injured in a lane change crash, the period of time within which you must file your lawsuit in Maryland is three years from the date of the accident.
 Known as the statute of limitations, the law mandates this time period to ensure evidence is still available and witness recollections don’t fade.

-Contact our personal injury attorneys at William G. Kolodner, P.A., as soon as possible after your accident so we can begin building your case.
+Contact our personal injury attorneys at William G. Kolodner Personal Injury Lawyers, as soon as possible after your accident so we can begin building your case.

 What If I’m Accused of Causing a Lane Change Crash in Maryland?